ToxicFrog/ngasm/selfhosted/README.md

 care exactly where in memory they reside, just that they have unique addresses.
 Since the assembler still outputs 1 instruction per line, even on blank lines, each label will have a unique address.

+# 04 - Defines and Syntax Tidying

+This is planned to bring a number of reader improvements:
+- decimal constants by default
+- $ff for hex constants
+- 'a for character constants
+- no terminating . needed on labels
+- &foo 1 and #foo 1 for arbitrary-value defines
+- strip nops from output

+# 06 - Macros

+This version will hopefully bring macro support, the ability the bind a symbol to a sequence of instructions.
+The first version will probably not support arguments, but that still gives us the starting rudiments of a stack: initsp pusha pushd popa popd add sub, the various logical operators, and possibly even versions of call/return that operate entirely from the stack rather than from arguments.

+# 08 - Stack Language

+Maybe we implement an itty bitty forth?